 The other narrative is where Blaze truly shines, as he flashes back about the origins of the songs he is singing in a bar recording a live studio album.
 He introduces a song by stating, “I thought this song would last forever,” as he remembers a time he was happiest with the love his life Sybil (played with a grounded honesty by Arrested Development’s Alie Shawkack).
 Each takes a walk down memory lane to another time in his life with refreshing intimacy.
 The result is an exhilarating reflection on why each song was written that is rarely seen in music biopics.
 Each track he plays in that dive bar tells a story and each story is as engrossing as the next.

-This is the directorial debut from actor Ethan Hawke, a four-time academy award nominee for acting (Training Day, Boyhood) and writing (two nominations coming for the Before trilogy).
+The film was directed by Ethan Hawke, a four-time academy award nominee for acting (Training Day, Boyhood) and writing (two nominations coming for the Before trilogy).
 Hawke has a real eye for detail when it comes to time and place in southern backwoods America.
 From Blaze and Sybil’s life in an arts community in Georgia, to moving to Austin to make a go of it as a professional musician, to the many seedy dive bars in major cities, everything he puts on camera feels authentic.

 Hawke and Sybil Rosen have written a poignant film with countless memorable lines so charming and moving I wouldn’t dare spoil them here.
 I will say this though: when the couple talks about how she is his muse, the interaction had my heart swelling from the result of a perfect cinematic moment.
 Their romances is wonderfully rich and heartbreakingly real.

 The choice to cast Ben Dickey as Blaze Foley was a risk by Hawke that paid off handsomely.
 Dickey is a folk-rock musician born in Arkansas and based in Louisiana.
 Rumor has it he was cast as Foley after Hawke watched him play the title character’s song Clay Pigeons.
 Dickey’s portrayal of Foley is a true sight to behold.
-He can be a charming, unkempt, and sweet natured good old boy one minute, then a rambling, self-righteous, substance-fueled jack-ass ready to badger anyone who pisses him off the next.
+He can be a charming, unkempt, and sweet natured good old boy one minute, then a rambling, self-righteous, substance-fueled jack-*** ready to badger anyone who pisses him off the next.
 The performance could have been in danger of becoming a caricature, but Dickey never lets it get there.

 When it comes down to it the film is a memory play, and a dual one at that.
 It is described as a reimagining, but it is more of a whisper down the lane and a collection of hand me down stories of a legend within the country music community.
 Blaze is not afraid to show all the warts that popped up in Foley’s life and those are celebrated more than some of his long overdue recognition.
 The result is a Texas backwoods tale that looks and feels grounded without the Hollywood glamour.